Turtle (film)

 At 66th National Film Awards, Turtle received the National Film Award for Best Rajasthani Film.
 The film is inspired by a real story of Mr. Ramkaran Choudhary (Bagod) from Village Dehlod, Rajasthan.

 Synopsis

 In this folktale, Turtle, digs the earth to deepen the water.
-The film is a metaphorical depiction of the turtle where in a drought struck village of Rajasthan, Sanjay Mishra (as Ramkaran Choudhary), is churning the parched, sun baked earth, to extract water and the common folk indulged in a tug of war, rotating on his shell, desperate to quench their thirst.
+The film is a metaphorical depiction of the turtle where in a drought struck village of Rajasthan, Ramkaran Choudhary is churning the parched, sun baked earth, to extract water and the common folk indulged in a tug of war, rotating on his shell, desperate to quench their thirst.